amantripathi/github_assg/README.md

 # README

-This project is for oauth github and listing all the repositories.
+This app is for oauth github and listing all the repositories.
 And clicking on repo will show all the commits of the selected repo

 Things you may want to cover: